 It is opportune to remember João Vieira.

-Today, because in our Gallery we welcome your works; Always , as he is a plastic artist of unusual stature in the Portuguese arts panorama, with a dimension that goes beyond the perimeter around which it has been usual - not to say vulgar - to outline himself.
+Today, because in our Gallery we welcome your works;Ever, as he is a plastic artist of unusual stature in the panorama of Portuguese arts, with a dimension that goes beyond the perimeter around which it has been usual - not to say vulgar - to delineate.

-In 1956, integrated in what came to be called “Grupo do Café Gelo”, working in co-leased rooms with José Escada (1934-1980), René Bertholo (1935-2005) and Gonçalo Duarte (1935-1986) located in floor above the aforementioned Café, exhibited for the first time in a collective exhibition in Lisbon.
+In 1956, as part of what came to be known as the “Grupo do Café Gelo”, working in co-leased rooms with José Escada (1934-1980), René Bertholo (1935-2005) and Gonçalo Duarte (1935-1986) located in the floor above the aforementioned Café, exhibited for the first time in a collective exhibition in Lisbon.

 The following year, in Paris, he studied with Henri Goetz (1909-1989) at the “Académie de la Grande Chaumière” and worked with Arpad Szenes (1897-1985).

-In 1958, the “Grupo do Café Gelo”, now in a wide circle with the participation of António Costa Pinheiro, Madeirense Lourdes Castro, Bulgarian Vladimirov Javacheff (Christo) and German Jan Voss, co-founded the “KWY Group” which named the magazine that was published until 1964.
-Note that the letters chosen as the designation of this circle, kwy, are the ones that not listed of the Portuguese alphabet, suggesting their express and purposeful choice as a means of wanting to mean “Ká Wamos Yndo”.
-12 issues of this magazine were published that bring together a remarkable set of plastic and literary work.
+In 1958, the “Grupo do Café Gelo”, now in a wider circle with the participation of António Costa Pinheiro, the Madeiran Lourdes Castro, the Bulgarian Vladimirov Javacheff (Christo) and the German Jan Voss, co-founded the “Grupo KWY” which gave the name to the magazine that was published until 1964.
+It should be noted that the letters chosen to designate this circle, kwy, are those that not listed of the Portuguese alphabet, suggesting their express and deliberate choice as a means of wanting to signify “Ká Wamos Yndo”.
+12 issues of this magazine were published, bringing together a remarkable set of visual and literary works.

-In an interview given in 2006, João Vieira, at the presentation of his book on Cesário Verde (1855-1886), as an explanation, stated:
+In an interview given in 2006, João Vieira, at the presentation of his book on Cesário Verde (1855-1886), by way of clarification, stated:

 “The Spirit of the Letter”.